4 Ingredient Artisan Bread Dough

 What to make with lean yeast dough?

-I have tested this recipe for many things and here’re just a few things you can make with it: (the recipes of which are to follow)
+I have tested this recipe for many things and here’re just a few things you can make with it: (the recipes of which are to follow).
+See instructions at the bottom of the recipe card below the post.

 - Basic Rustic Round Loaf